tharnlas/threejs-vase/README.md

 ### User Interaction ###

-To rotate the vase around the x, y, and z axes, press 'x', 'y', 'z' on the keyboard respectively.
+To rotate the vase around the x, y, or z axis, press 'x', 'y', or 'z' on the keyboard, respectively.